Are you wondering about the better choice between TFSA vs RRSP? This is one popular question out there.

 In retirement, RRSPs are better.
 However, it depends on your annual income as we mentioned in the first point.

-Comparing the Top 3 TFSA vs RRSP Bank Accounts
+Comparing the Top 4 TFSA and RRSP Bank Accounts in Canada

-Keeping some savings stored in your TFSA or RRSP account to compliment your investment is a smart move that’ll come in handy if you later need access to quick cash.
+Keeping some savings stored in your TFSA or RRSP account to complement your investment is a smart move that’ll come in handy if you later need access to quick cash.

 You can achieve this if you open your Tax-Free Savings Account (TFSA) or RRSP with a bank that offers a high-interest rate.

-Let’s look at the best three in the table below.
+Let’s look at the best four in the table below.

-From the table above, tangerine has one of the most spectacular rates in Canada.
+From the table above, you can see the banks that have the most spectacular rates in Canada.
 Overall, you should have both a TFSA and RRSP.
 However, don’t forget to shop around for the best before you decide on one.

-How do You Invest Your TFSA vs RRSP
+How do You Invest Your TFSA or RRSP

 Thankfully we are in a digital world, so opening and investing your TFSA or RRSP is effortless.
 You have several options.